Grow Your Accounting Business Online With WordPress

 - Quickbooks – setup, training, tune up, and support

-- Specialist services – mergers, acquisitions, information technology, secretarial, rentals, trusts, fiduciary accounting, succession planning, selling businesses, transfers, etc.
+- Specialist services – mergers, acquisitions, information technology, secretarial, rentals, trusts, fiduciary accounting, succession planning, selling a business, transfers, etc.

 - Lending and leasing

-Case Studies
+Case Studies & Testimonials

 Contact Us

-Having a functional contact page is absolutely necessary.
+Having a functional contact page is crucial.

 - Name

-- Phone number
+- Phone

 - Contact email address

-- Google Map and directions
+- Google Map

 - Website address